 Visiting Argentina and looking for things to do in Buenos Aires?
-We combined the best things to do in one list.
+I combined the best things to do in one list.
 A wide choice of what to do in Buenos Aires.
-Many attractions are free but we will give you some tips to get the most out of it.
-Afterall, it’s a once in a lifetime trip.
-Did you know that you can visit the presidential palace for free or have a magnicifient view from the sky in Buenos Aires?
+Many attractions are free but I will give you some tips to get the most out of them.
+After all, it’s a once-in-a-lifetime trip.
+Did you know that you can visit the presidential palace for free or have a magnificent view from the sky in Buenos Aires?
 Sure, check out the video below!

-The first on our list “things to do in Buenos Aires”.
-It’s our personal favorite.
+The first on my “things to do in Buenos Aires” list.
+It’s my personal favorite.
 Palacio Barolo is located in Avenida de Mayo.
-The construction of the eclectic style building finished in 1730.
+The construction of the eclectic-style building was finished in 1730.
 Palacio Barolo was designed based on the Divines Comedy.
 It measures 100m high and has 18 floors.
 At that moment some offices are located inside the building.

 Palacio Barolo is open to visitors.
 Follow a guided tour that ends on top of the building, the lighting beacon.
-We suggest going when the sky is blue and one hour before sunset.
+I suggest going when the sky is blue and one hour before sunset.
 A breathtaking view will mesmerize you.
-Our absolute number one on the list of things to do in Buenos Aires.
-You can book your tickets in advance because the tickets just before sunset are popular.
+My absolute number one on the list of things to do in Buenos Aires.
+Book your tickets in advance because the tickets just before sunset are popular.

-Enjoy the colorful houses in Caminito (little walkway in English) and see how local painters bring their area to live on a white canvas.
+Enjoy the colorful houses in Caminito (little walkway in English) and see how local painters bring their area to life on a white canvas.
 Caminito is located in the neighborhood “La Boca”.
 La Boca was in the mid-19th century the home of Spanish and Italian immigrants.
-The colorful houses came by the leftovers of painting that they could get.
+The colorful houses came from the leftovers of paintings that they could get.

 Some say that the Tango was first danced here between two men.
 You will see some Tango shows while having lunch in one of the bars.

-And, are you a Boca Junios fan?
+And, are you a Boca Juniors fan?
 Then, don’t miss the tour in the La Bombonera stadium and visit the La Boca Museum.
 You can book your tickets in advance.

 In the ban of Eva Maria Duarte Perón (7 May 1919 – 26 July 1952) or want to get to know more about the life of Eva Perón?
 The Evita Museum guides you through the lifetime of the famous first lady of Argentina.
 Some surprising facts will give a better look at how life was at that time.
 Before there was the Evita museum, the Fundación Eva Perón was there in the early 1950s, a temporary home for women and children.